atedstone/gnssice/README.md

 ### Site origin

 If older data for this site has already been post-processed then a file, `origin_<site>.csv` will have been generated.
-Place this file in the working directory.
+Place this file in $GNSS_L2DIR as indicated above.

 If this is the first occasion of processing for this site,  run